 There is a fundamental difference between classical and quantum physics.
 While classical physics is entirely deterministic, quantum physics calls determinism into question.There is uncertainty about the nature of elementary particles, particularly when it comes to the wave/particle issue.
 When studying photons, it seems that their position in space is affected by the act of observation.
 This phenomenon was first described by Werner Heisenberg in 1925 as the uncertainty relationship between the spatial determination of a photon’s position and momentum.
 It is likely that the uncertainty arises from the assumption that the free quantity of electrical energy and the entity exist in the same location.
 This free electric quantity is responsible for interfering with other entities, leading to the development of constructs, and is also implicitly responsible for sensory perception.

-According to The Dutch Paradigm, the behavior of the disturbance, under/overcompensation in the electromagnetic system, can be fully described, leaving no room for uncertainty within the system as per the naked eye.
+According to The Dutch Paradigm, the behavior of the disturbance, under/overcompensation in the electromagnetic system, can be fully described, leaving no room for uncertainty within the system.
+The Heisenberg uncertainty is a misinterpretation of the observation of the impact of the free electric quant.
 By correcting the hidden assumption of a coincidence in the entity’s position and the entity’s free electric quant, it becomes possible to establish a link between classical and quantum physics.

 THE MASS MANIFESTATION OF THE NEUTRINO

-Detecting neutrinos is a challenging task due to their elusive nature, even though scientists know they have a tiny mass.
+Detecting neutrinos is a challenging task due to their elusive nature, even though scientists know that neutrinos have a tiny mass.
 The origin of this mass, however, remains a mystery.
 The Dutch Paradigm provides a logical explanation.

 The concept is that a neutrino exhibits circular behavior within its electromagnetic system.